tdulcet/AutoPrimeNet/README.md

 necessary to give most of the arguments once.
 The first time it is run, it will register the current Mlucas/GpuOwl/PRPLL/CUDALucas/mfaktc/mfakto instance with PrimeNet (see the Registering Options below).
-Then, it will report assignment results, get assignments and upload any proof files to PrimeNet on the --timeout interval, or only once if --timeout is 0.
+Then, it will report assignment results and upload any proof files to PrimeNet immediately.
+It will get assignments on the --timeout interval, or only once if --timeout is 0.
 It will additionally report the progress on the --checkin interval.

 Options:
   --version             show program's version number and exit